-Scott M. Kortmeyer is a partner in the Dallas office.
-He focuses his practice on public finance with an emphasis on tax-exempt and taxable financings for 501(c)(3) organizations.
-He has served nationally as bond counsel, borrower's counsel, credit enhancer's counsel and underwriters' counsel for general obligation and revenue financings involving hospitals, retirement centers, nursing facilities, universities and charter schools.
+Scott M. Kortmeyer focuses his health care finance practice on tax-exempt and taxable financings for 501(c)(3) health care entities and governmental health care entities.
+He has served nationally as bond counsel, borrower's counsel, credit enhancer's counsel and underwriters' counsel for revenue financings involving health care systems, academic medical centers, retirement centers and nursing facilities.

-Mr. Kortmeyer has extensive experience drafting and negotiating debt instruments and all accompanying documentation, including disclosure documents, trust indentures, swap agreements and other credit and related security agreements.
+In addition, Mr. Kortmeyer has experience drafting and negotiating all types of debt instruments and accompanying documentation, including disclosure documents, trust indentures, swap agreements and other credit and related security agreements.
 His diverse transactional background includes working in fixed-rate, variable rate and multimodal financings.

 JD, cum laude, Arizona State University College of Law, 2001

 BS, magna cum laude, Pre-Med Biology, Arizona State University, 1997